-The modified ITT set will include all randomized subjects who receive at least 1 injection of pegcetacoplan or sham and have baseline and at least 1 postbaseline value of GA lesion in the study eye as assessed by FAF.
+The modified ITT (mITT) set will include all randomized subjects who receive at least 1 injection of pegcetacoplan or sham and have baseline and at least 1 postbaseline value of GA lesion in the study eye as assessed by FAF.

 The per-protocol (PP) set will include all ITT subjects who follow the protocol without any major deviation(s) that could impact the integrity of the data.
-A detailed description of the reasons for exclusion from the PP population will be included in the SAP.
+A detailed description of the reasons for exclusion from the PP population will be included in the statistical analysis plan (SAP).